DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/dotnet-framework.md

 ### Supported .NET Framework runtimes
 The .NET Tracer supports instrumentation on .NET Framework 4.6.1 and above.

-For a full list of supported libraries and processor architectures (including older versions of .NET Framework), see [Compatibility Requirements][1].
+For a complete list of supported libraries and processor architectures (including older versions of .NET Framework), see [Compatibility Requirements][1].

 ## Installation and getting started